Security startup Tessian, which uses AI to fight social engineering, trousers $65M – TechCrunch

 Commenting on the round in a statement, Jamie Montgomery, co-founder and managing partner at March Capital said: “Human activity — whether inadvertent or malicious — is the leading cause of data breaches.
 In Tessian, we found a best-in-class solution that automatically stops threats in real-time, without disrupting the normal flow of business.
 It is rare to hear such overwhelmingly positive feedback from CISOs and business users alike.
 We came to the same conclusion; Tessian is rapidly emerging as the leader in human layer security for the enterprise.”

-A number of UK-based AI security startups have been building momentum in recent years, with others like Red Shift and Senseon also getting traction by applying machine learning to tackle risks.
+A number of U.K.-based AI security startups have been building momentum in recent years, with others like Red Shift and Senseon also getting traction by applying machine learning to tackle risks.

 In April, Cambridge-based Darktrace — a category pioneer — led the pack by floating on the London Stock Exchange where it saw its shares pop 32% in the IPO debut.

-While, last year, the UK government pledged to ramp up R&D spending on AI as part of a major defense spending hike.
+While, last year, the U.K. government pledged to ramp up R&D spending on AI as part of a major defense spending hike.